Shared responsibility model

 • Maintain 24/7 support for responding to system stability and availability issues.

-• Respond to questions that you or your customers may have about our security posture.
+• Respond to questions you might have about our security posture.

 Your responsibilities

-• Respond to questions that your customers may have about our security posture.
+• Respond to questions your customers might have about Redox’s security posture (with our support).

-• Refer your connections to our docs for a detailed overview of how and why Redox is a secure platform for data exchanges.
+• Refer your connections to our docs for a detailed overview of how and why Redox is a secure platform for data exchange.

 • Support modern, industry-accepted data connection standards (learn more about data in transit).